Ceheiss/cards-angular-demo-app/README.md

 The app is super simple, just displays different cards with names and images...
 WOW yes I know.

-Anyhow, here is the [React App Repo](https://github.com/Ceheiss/cards-react-demo-app)
+Anyhow, here is the sibling [React App Repo](https://github.com/Ceheiss/cards-react-demo-app)

 and here is this [deployed repo](https://cards-angular-demo-app.vercel.app/)